databrickslabs/ucx/README.md

 databricks labs ucx create-uber-principal [--subscription-id X]
 ```

-**Requires Cloud IAM admin privileges.** Once the [`assessment` workflow](#assessment-workflow) complete, you should run
+**Requires Cloud IAM admin privileges.**

+Once the [`assessment` workflow](#assessment-workflow) complete, you should run this command to create a service principal with the
-this command to creates a service principal with the _**read-only access to all storage**_ used by tables in this
+_**read-only access to all storage**_ used by tables in this workspace.
+It will also configure the
+[UCX Cluster Policy](#installation) & SQL Warehouse data access configuration to use this service principal for migration
-workspace and configure the [UCX Cluster Policy](#installation) with the details of it.
-Once migration is complete, this
+workflows.
+Once migration is complete, this service principal should be unprovisioned.

-service principal should be unprovisioned.
-On Azure, it creates a principal with `Storage Blob Data Reader` role
+On Azure, it creates a principal with `Storage Blob Data Contributor` role assignment on every storage account using
-assignment on every storage account using Azure Resource Manager APIs.
+Azure Resource Manager APIs.

 This command is one of prerequisites for the [table migration workflow](#table-migration-workflow).